-- Learn how to use the software to visualize a project idea for a grant, private commission, installation or public art RFP.
+- Learn how to use the software to visualize a project idea for a grant, private commission, installation or public art proposals.
 Learn to render images of your proposed project in the location being proposed.

 - Work through ideas and variations in less time.
 Some call it fail fast, we call it learning.
 Every project needs to be begin with testing out ideas.
 Building a maquette using the laser machine before you move to a larger scale or costly material.

 - Maximize the technology for efficient use of materials, weight estimates and other practical aspects of making.
 Create 3D printed prototypes for sculptures or elements of a object.

 - Working with a scalable platform.
 A digital file can be engineered to any size or scale.

 - Custom hardware, brackets or structural solutions modeled to fit the needs of the material and form.